-This is because somewhere along the way, platforms began to lose sight of what their users actually needed.
-They began to prioritize their top creators, ignoring the concerns of the larger community.
-They began to test the limit of how many ads they could run before they saw an increase in churn, locked users into exclusivity deals to ensure they couldn’t grow on any platform but their own, and charged people just to reach a wider audience with their content.
-Building a fan base became performative, like a never-ending hamster wheel that spit out money in return for shout-outs and brand partnerships.
-As platforms grew, creators suffered, along with their mental health.
+Somewhere along the way, platforms began to lose sight of what their creators actually needed.
+They began to prioritize only their top voices, ignoring the concerns of the larger community.
+Building a fan base became performative, and as platforms grew, creators suffered along with their mental health.
 And more often than not, smaller creators suffered the most, as they were forced to make sacrifices just to survive amongst the noise.

 This is because creators are smart — where they see obstacles, they find solutions.
 They’ll make their voices heard, lift up their communities and stand up to injustice.
 When pushed into a corner, they’ll simply find a better way out.
 Change is coming, whether platforms like it or not.
-The global pandemic only accelerated innovation, as artists found more and more ways to leverage their brand recognition and connect directly with their fans online.
-Musicians turned to livestreaming in record numbers to share their talents, wishing to maintain the level of personal connection only live interaction can bring.
-For the first time in a while, demand for solutions started to outpace technology, and whole industries were left playing catch-up.
+The global pandemic only accelerated innovation, as creators found more and more ways to leverage their personal brand recognition and connect directly with their fans online.
+Musicians, podcasters, teachers, athletes and other creators turned to livestreaming in record numbers to share their voices, and for the first time in a while, demand for solutions started to outpace technology, and whole industries were left playing catch-up.

 “We decided it was time to invest in a platform we would want to use ourselves.”

 This is where our journey began: at LiveSpace, it was clear to us how current platforms, especially livestreaming platforms, were falling short.
-We decided it was time to invest in a platform we would want to use ourselves — one that truly worked for the 50 million up-and-coming musicians, artists, and creators worldwide.
+We decided it was time to invest in a platform we would want to use ourselves — one that truly met the needs of modern creators worldwide.
 We knew the next generation of creators wouldn’t settle for anything less than a platform that allowed them to create sustainably, and as creators, we didn’t want to settle for it either.
-Because let’s face it: there’s absolutely no reason a platform should take 50% of your income.
+Because let’s face it: there’s no reason a platform should take 50% of your income.

 So we set out to redesign the modern livestreaming platform.
 We engineered everything from the ground up to work for creators, not against them, prototyping and designing for nearly a whole year.
 We listened to the community, discovering more pain points we never knew existed.
 We found that creators consistently cared about 6 key things: